 There are two sides from which you can enter the parks.
 Here is a map with both parks and where the parking structures are and a drop off/pick-up location.

-If you entered from the Harbor Blvd side from the Toy Story lot or your hotel next you go through a security check point.
+If you enter from the Harbor Blvd side you will go through a security check point.
 Sometimes there is a wait/line so factor that into your time it takes to get to the front gate.
+They start letting people in around 7:15 a.m. if the official park opening is 8:00 a.m.
 Have your bags ready and open.
 If you have no bags there are no bag check lines you can look for.
-Also the lines to the south tend to be shorter.
+Also the lines closer to Disney California Adventure tend to be shorter.
 Below you can see what this security area looks like.
 Once through security head to the main gates.

 For those that parked on the other side in the Mickey and Friends or Pixar Pals parking structure you have two choices.